 Below you will find frequently asked questions for the upcoming academic year.
-This FAQ addresses questions about the basic Free Application for Federal Student Aid (FAFSA) and verification processes and deadlines, as well as additional PLUS and private loan and scholarship information.
-Please contact the Office of Financial Aid at 540-654-2468 or firstname.lastname@example.org if you need more information.
+This FAQ addresses questions about the basic Free Application for Federal Student Aid (FAFSA), verification process and deadlines, as well as additional PLUS loan, private loan and scholarship information.
+Please contact the Office of Financial Aid at 540-654-2468 or email@example.com if you need more information.

 How do I apply for financial aid?

 Complete the 2017-2018 or 2018-2019 Free Application for Federal Student Aid.
 The Office of Financial Aid will then contact you through mail (first-time students) or email (continuing students) regarding any additional requirements that are needed.
 Requirements can also be viewed through Banner.